reachsak/LLM_RAG_Chatbot_for_Construction_Safety/README.md

 # LLM-Based Retrieval-Augmented Generation (RAG) Chatbot for Construction Safety

+## Project Descrition

+Developed a RAG chatbot using LLaMA 3, LlamaIndex, and a vector database to provide construction personnel with instant access to safety protocols and building codes.
+The AI-powered chatbot offer accurate and contextually relevant information from a construction safety standards database.
+This system enhances safety awareness and promotes a safer construction environment through efficient knowledge retrieval.

 ## Video Demo

 [![Watch the demo video](https://img.youtube.com/vi/wEs1zGEoRHY/0.jpg)](https://www.youtube.com/watch?v=wEs1zGEoRHY)
 *Click on the image to view the video.*

-## Project Overview

-This project involves creating a retrieval-augmented generation (RAG) chatbot utilizing a large language model (LLM) to provide real-time safety information and guidance on construction sites.
-The chatbot aims to enhance worker understanding of safety protocols and increase awareness of construction site hazards.

-## Manuscript
-Under preparation...

 ### Key Features